-- 6.13 For each card scheme affected by Article 11, the scheme and each acquirer participating in that scheme will be expected to confirm to us in writing that it is compliant with the provisions on steering rules, describing what they have done to become compliant and when the changes were made. - 6.14 After we receive the initial compliance report, we may engage with the scheme or the acquirer providing the report to discuss whether any further action is needed for that party to be compliant. - The FCA will also have a role in monitoring compliance with Article 11 and taking action where appropriate.
-12 The initial compliance reports submitted to the PSR will be shared with the FCA. - 6.16 Following submission of the initial compliance reports we intend to follow a mainly complaints-led approach to monitoring compliance with this provision of the IFR.
-Complaints may be sent to either the PSR or FCA.
+- 6.14 For each card scheme affected by Article 11, the scheme and each acquirer participating in that scheme will be expected to provide us with an initial compliance report confirming that it is compliant with the provisions on steering rules, describing what it has done to become compliant and when the changes were made.
+We will engage separately with each scheme and acquirer to discuss the content, timing and arrangements for submission of initial compliance reports. - After we receive the initial compliance report, we may engage with the scheme or the acquirer providing the report to discuss whether any further action is needed for that party to be compliant.

+- 6.16 The FCA also has a role in monitoring compliance with Article 11 and taking action where appropriate.13 The initial compliance reports submitted to the PSR will be shared with the FCA. - 6.17 Following submission of the initial compliance reports we intend to follow a mainly complaints-led approach to monitoring compliance with this provision of the IFR.
+Any party that wants to complain to the PSR about a breach of Article 11 should contact us in writing.
 A decision on whether the PSR, FCA or both regulators should work on a given complaint would be made on a case-by-case basis, taking into account the nature of the complaint and the roles and responsibilities of each regulator.